 Graduate students may set up an apprenticeship at any time after the first semester of their second year of the MA.
 The apprenticeship should be arranged in consultation with the Director of Graduate Studies, the Associate Chair, and a faculty member teaching a 200 or 300-level course in literature, film, or journalism.
 In most cases the course chosen will correspond to the student’s future emphasis in teaching.
 The student is expected to learn about teaching by “shadowing” a faculty member from the planning stage through the completion of a course.
-The student’s role is not to be confused with that of a teaching assistant.
 While each faculty member and apprentice should arrive at their own written set of expectations, typically the apprentice would:

 Meet with the faculty member to discuss the nature of the course (genre, period, issue), the development of a description for the course booklet, and the development of the syllabus